kannikakabilar/Kannika-Notas/GitHub/README.md

 - git stash pop: Restores the most recent stashed changes.
 - git rebase <branch>: Reapplies commits on top of another base branch.
 - git tag <tag-name>: Creates a tag for a specific commit.

+**Cherry-pick Commit**

+The git cherry-pick command uses exact commits from one branch to another, allowing selective merging of changes without merging entire branches.

+**Large Files in Git**

+To handle large files in Git, use Git LFS (Large File Storage).
+It tracks large files severally from your repository, storing them on a remote server.
+This prevents bloating your repository size and secures improved performance while operations like cloning and fetching.